eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 <details>
   <summary>RESTinstance</summary>

-RESTinstance library keywords are named exactly like the HTTP request.
+RESTinstance library keywords are named exactly like the HTTP request methods.
 This means you can use `Get` to make a `GET` request.

 - Use `Get` to get the user from the endpoint `/api/forms/1`.